nginxinc/kubernetes-ingress/site/content/installation/integrations/app-protect-waf-v5/installation.md

 ### Configure `readOnlyRootFilesystem`

-Add `readOnlyRootFilesystem` to the NIC container as below:
+Add `readOnlyRootFilesystem` to the NIC container and set valut to `true` as below:

 ```yaml
 ...